 Solution: While you can’t completely eliminate the constraints of a limited applicant pool when promoting internally, you can strategically expand your options.
 Consider these proven tactics:

-Solution: Set transparent guidelines for internal promotions, using salary ranges or performance targets to ensure internal candidates are paid fairly.
+Solution: Set transparent budget guidelines for internal promotions, using salary ranges or performance targets to ensure internal candidates are paid fairly.

 Solution: Transparency in the internal hiring process is the key to avoiding resentment.
 Keep these best practices in mind:

 Julie Thompson contributed to this article.
+Source interview was conducted for a previous version of this article.